jouvin/iam-website/content/en/docs/reference/configuration/registration/_index.md

 ```

 `read-only` can be set to `true` if you want to prevent that the  value provided supplied by the ID is modified by the user.
-**Note that if a field is defined as read-only and now value is provided
+**Note that if a field is defined as `read-only=true` and now value is not provided
-by the IdP, it may result that the user cannot submit the account creation form if the field is required.**
+by the IdP, it may result that the user cannot submit the account creation form if the field,
+when it is required.**

-`external-auth-attribue` must be the name of the IdP attribute to use for the mentioned account creation form field.
+`external-auth-attribue` must be the name of the IdP attribute, or token claim (when provided by SAML IdPs,
+or OIDC Providers, respectively) to use for the mentioned account creation form field.

 ## User editable fields